b3-exmo/b3-exmo.github.io/docs/Culture/Too Sacred to Share.md

 &nbsp;

 ## What does it imply?
 I suppose this is context-sensitive, but broadly speaking I'd say that a sacred (holy, divine, demanding reverence) experience is meant to confirm truthfulness.
-A sacred experience would verify or confirm God's presence, love, involvement&mdash; or that the restored LDS church is led by God.
+A sacred experience would verify or confirm God's presence, love, involvement— or that the restored LDS church is led by God.

 So, then, does that mean that spiritual experiences, below or above the threshold of "too sacred," can only be felt by those of the LDS faith?
 If yes, that claim is remarkably bold, even arrogant.
 If no, then what's the point?
 Human experience is too broad to say that spirituality is owned, copyrighted, monopolized by one organization.